 GA: Yeah, it helps that the women are open minded and then they can change the world.

 one elderly woman said “why don’t we just call it a day off?” and we went on with it.
-It ended with the 90% of women in Iceland taking part, all over the country
+It ended with 90% of women in Iceland taking part, all over the country

 RG: And so all of these changes in government policy—and I know in the recent election it was almost parody in parliament, not quite but almost.
 You’re still very close to having equal representation in parliament—and so how do you feel and how have you seen in your lifetime the change of how this has affected women’s roles in society and even men’s roles in society?

 GA: Dramatically.
 Iceland is so different from when I was a young mother, you know, starting my first steps in the feminist movement.
 There was one woman in parliament in 1970, and two or three in the city council in Reykjavik and very few women went to university.
-Now there more women taking higher education than men and the kindergarten children and the right to maternity leave (now we call it maternity and paternity leave because both men and women have to take their part of this paternity leave and that means they connect to the children in a different way).
+Now there are more women taking higher education than men, and the kindergarten children, and the right to maternity leave (now we call it maternity and paternity leave because both men and women have to take their part of this paternity leave and that means they connect to the children in a different way).
 We’ve seen that it’s so good for the men to get so close to the children.